Transplanted Pigeonpea along with Climate-Resilient Technology for Sustainable Pigeonpea Production

 Evidence & Impact

-The transplanted pigeonpea technology improved the productivity by 20-30% and resource use efficiency up to 30% in the States like Karnataka, Telangana and Odisha.
+Transplanting improved productivity by 20–30% and resource use efficiency by up to 30% in Karnataka, Telangana, and Odisha.

-In high rainfall receiving states like Odisha, the transplanted pigeonpea along with landform management resulted in 50-60% increase in productivity.
+In high rainfall states like Odisha, combining transplanting with landform management boosted productivity by 50–60%.

 Scalability & Adoption Support